 Final Words

 If playing along and doing your guitar practice with a metronome is something you haven’t tried out in the past, it should definitely go on your to-do list.
-It’s not something that is easy to do at first, but consistent practice will see you reaping the benefits in no time.
+It’s not easy to do at first, but consistent practice will see you reaping the benefits in no time.

 Also, remember that a metronome isn’t vital for the entire time you practice.
 Try to use it for smaller sections of music or to accomplish specific skills you want to master.